Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 It is: When a previously maligned entry is viewed in a more positive light later because subsequent entries stay even further or are worse in some other way.

-I think of Super Paper Mario first because it didn't love it right away.
+I think of Super Paper Mario first because I didn't love it right away.
 It was one of my earliest Wii games and I sold it off the first time, only repurchasing and beating it a few years later.
 I wasn’t sold on the real time combat, the non-Mushroom Kingdom settings, some of the scenarios, the lack of traditional partners, the way the four main characters were teased but hardly utilized due to game structure, etc. Nowadays I appreciate a lot of the smaller touches still included, elements to be swept away in the later 'modern' Paper Mario.
 Please read this for more insight on that: Why Super Paper Mario is a 'true' Paper Mario.

 The crux of this effect is reevaluating an entry with a new lens, seeing clearly elements taken for granted, like a reverse nostalgia goggles.
 Like the murderous Snifits in modern Paper Mario- they just keep getting away with it!